 Chapter 27 – Parking Regulations

 The Department of Parking and Transportation oversees the operation, maintenance, and construction of all parking facilities on the main campus.
-Parking and Transportation operates three main Parking units: Parking Services, Parking Facilities Operations, and Commuter Programs.
+Parking and Transportation operates four main Parking units: Parking Services, Parking Facilities Operations, Field Services, and Commuter Programs.

 Effective October and December 2019, this policy has been revised.
 For individual changes, see the redlined version.